Radiation Oncology Residency

 In keeping with the requirements of the American Board of Radiology training requirements, 20 workdays of leave (including vacation and sick leave) are authorized during each year of residency.
 Typically, the maximum amount of leave taken during any single rotation should not exceed five workdays.

-All applications must be submitted to the National Resident Matching Program (NRMP) by or before November 1.
-All supporting documents, with the exception of the Dean's Letter, must also be received by that date.
-Three letters of support are also required.
+All applications must be submitted to the National Resident Matching Program (NRMP).
+All supporting documents, the Dean's Letter, and three letters of support are required.
+Trainees will enter the residency program as PGY-2 residents, after completion of PGY-1 internship.

 Applicants selected for interviews are notified in November and interviews are typically scheduled in December and January.